Maksuda-E/Crime-Hotspot-Prediction-in-Ottawa/README.md

 The dataset includes all founded criminal offences categorized using the **Uniform Crime Reporting (UCR) Survey**.

 **Important Notes:**
+- The original raw dataset is not included due to file size limitations and because the source is no longer publicly available.
+  This repository contains the cleaned dataset used for analysis and modeling.
 - Data may change due to ongoing investigations and quality checks

 ## 🧾 Dataset Attributes